Brand Name: Diprivan

 - May cause photosensitivity reactions

-- Severe skin reactions may occur; discontinue use at first sign of rash
+- Severe skin reactions may occur; discontinue use at the first sign of rash

 - Heart Failure (HF) risk